Upper Sandusky E.V. Schools

 - All students should wash their hands before leaving for school.

-- Any student riding the school bus has the option of wearing a face covering.
+- Any student riding the school bus must wear a face covering.
 This includes athletes and coaches for all athletic events.

 - Parents must provide a face covering for their student(s), if an optional face covering is desired, while at school.
 Parents will provide masks for all students riding a bus.

 Parent/Guardian General Expectations:

 - If you need to come into a school building (to pick up your child, for example), a face covering is optional.

 - Follow posted guidelines and read all signage whenever entering a building.

 - Provide a face covering for your student, if one is desired.

 - Update all contact information for school staff.
 If your child is sick or running a fever, he/she WILL be sent home.
 Please be sure you have multiple family members and/or family friends prepared to pick up your child from school.

 - During remote learning times:

 - Monitor student progress on coursework.